IPMS Vancouver Through the Eyes of a Scale Canadian

 I got roped into judging and even won an award for my P-40N (clearly, the judges had been treating themselves to the hippie lettuce before they looked at my model).

-Tim Nelson came home victorious winning best aircraft for his 1/72 biplane (Editors Note: see Tim’s beautiful 1/32 Camel here).
+Tim Nelson came home victorious winning First Place in the Vacuform/Scratch/Conversion category for his 1/72 Waco (see Tim’s beautiful 1/32 Camel here).

 When I put my models on the table, I was shocked to see my 1/72 Mosquito was the fourth of the type on the table.
 Who would have expected that?
 The Airfix Me-262 was also a popular model this year.